hanumantharao19/devops_mhr_documents/aws.md

    mkfs.xfs  /dev/xvdf
    mkdir /opt/hanu
    mount /dev/xvdf /opt/hanu
+   df -h

    ```
+  ## Testing data is persist the data or not
+   - 1)touch text{1..100}.txt # create 100 files for testing purpose
+   - 2) delete the ec2 instance
+   - 3) create new instance and attach existing EBS volume(which is have 100 files)
+   - 4) dont format the EBS vaolume  and just create a directory like bleow
+        - mkdir /opt/ramesh # create a directorry
+   - 5) mount /dev/xvdf /opt/ramesh
+   - 6) df -h # to check file system mounte or not

 - 5) For permanet mount need to enter details in the /etc/fstab file like below
   ```
   vim  /etc/fstabs